Can tech startups still fundraise successfully in 2022?

-The tech sector was awash with money in 2021, a record year for venture funding, which has surged more than tenfold in a decade, sending valuations of privately-held innovative businesses to new highs.
+The tech sector was awash with money in 2021, a record year for venture funding, which has surged more than tenfold in a decade, sending valuations of privately held innovative businesses to new highs.

-Global venture investment last year totaled $643bn, compared to $335bn for 2020, an impressive 92% growth year over year, according to Crunchbase.
+Global venture investment last year totalled $643bn, compared with $335bn for 2020, an impressive 92% growth year on year, according to Crunchbase.
 More startups received funding than ever before.
-Fast-forward to today and some of the same venture capital firms that were fuelling this boom are telling startups to tighten their belts or risk going bust.
+Fast forward to today and some of the same venture capital firms that were fuelling this boom are telling startups to tighten their belts or risk going bust.

 “If your plan is to raise money in the next 6-12 months, you might be raising at the peak of the downturn.
 Remember that your chances of success are extremely low even if your company is doing well.
-We recommend you change your plan,” Y Combinator, a Silicon Valley investment firm who was an early investor in such household names as Dropbox, Airbnb and Reddit said in a letter, titled “Economic Downturn.”
+We recommend you change your plan,” Y Combinator, a Silicon Valley investment firm who was an early investor in such household names as Dropbox, Airbnb and Reddit, said in a letter, titled “Economic Downturn.”

-So, is money still available for startups in need of funding this year or should these businesses heed Y Combinator’s advice and try to cut costs and hang tight until better times? bne IntelliNews analysed words of wisdom from some seasoned global investors to understand what types of companies still have a shot at raising capital in the current downturn.
+So is money still available for startups in need of funding this year or should these businesses heed Y Combinator’s advice and try to cut costs and hang tight until better times? bne IntelliNews analysed words of wisdom from some seasoned global investors to understand what types of companies are still having a shot at raising capital in the current downturn.

 LVL1 Group, founded in 2012 to seek out innovative tech companies across the globe, is one investment house that’s still “closely looking at early-stage opportunities – seed and pre-seed” this year, according to Founder Lev Leviev.